-Ball pythons (Python Regius) are renowned for being calm and friendly snakes.
-But that doesn’t mean they never bite.
-In some cases, ball pythons can be very aggressive.
-As a beginner, you may not know how to take an aggressive ball python, but it can be done.
+Ball pythons are calm and friendly pet snakes.
+But that doesn’t mean they never hiss at and bite their owners.
+Sometimes, royal pythons can be feisty indeed.
+As a beginner, you may not know how to tame an aggressive ball python, but your pet can be calmed down relatively easily.

-Snakes can be easy to understand.
-If there’s an issue that’s causing them to be aggressive, it can be rectified through improved handling, tank modifications, removing pets/people, or better health.
-We’ll be looking at all of the factors that make your nippy ball python nippy and irritable.
+If there’s an issue that causes your ball python to become nippy, it can be rectified through some simple modifications.
+We’ll look closely at all of the different factors that make your ball python agitated and irritable.

 Why Is My Ball Python Aggressive?

 |Juvenile:||Juvenile snakes need to be defensive to survive in the wild.|

 |Pain:||Pain from a health condition will cause your pet to lash out.|

 |Handling before feeding.||During this time, the snake is expecting food.
 It may think that you’re preparing to feed it, so it will get ready to strike.
 These are feed-response bites.|